Supreme-Ed/Blocky-Math-Champ/PRD.md

 - Responsive UI (HTML/CSS overlays)
 - Sound and visual feedback for answers

+## Villager NPC
+- A non-playable Villager NPC is present in the scene for feedback and engagement.
+- Positioned at (3, 0, 0), facing the user/avatar (Y rotation = 0).
+- Plays only an idle animation by default (if present).
+- Plays "yes" or "no" animations in response to user answers, triggered modularly.
+- Animation logic is modular and extensible for future NPCs or animation types.

 ## Technology
 - Babylon.js (JavaScript)
 - HTML/CSS for UI overlays